by Lee Webster

 The more you know…

 Lee Webster is an author, researcher, and public speaker on funeral reform including home funerals and green burials, and former president of the GBC and other nonprofits.
-She writes from the foothills of the NH White Mountains.
+She writes from the foothills of the New Hampshire White Mountains.

 Call for Entries